noopduck/cveapi/README.md

 # CVE API

-Go service that scans a directory of CVE JSON documents, builds a Bleve search index with a BoltDB backing store, and exposes a small HTTP API for listing and querying CVEs.
+Go service that scans a directory of CVE JSON documents, builds a Bleve search index with a BoltDB (bbolt) backing store, and exposes a small HTTP API for listing and querying CVEs.

 - Indexes CVE 5.x JSON files on startup and keeps the index in sync every 15 minutes.
 - Serves lightweight endpoints for listing recent CVEs and searching by ID or free text.